 Technically Invisible: Skills and Strategies for Reading

 I have been exploring the use of Pinterest – a visually engaging website where members post “pins” (images) onto “boards” (pages) on topics which interest them.
 Pin + Interest = Pinterest!!
 I have been collecting and sharing ideas with other teachers for a few months, now – but recently I expanded my thinking to include a pin board on the reading skills and strategies taught in our curriculum.
-(See update, below)
+(See TWO updates, below)

 I use these images in my classroom as warm-up/morning work – students see the image on the big screen, and then complete the activity in their reading journals.
 On this board, you’ll find images used to practice the skills of Activating/Using Prior Knowledge, Visualization, Questioning, Predicting, Drawing Conclusions, Cause & Effect, Generalizing, Comparing & Contrasting, Fact & Opinion, Main Idea & Details and Sequencing (for now, lol).
 By the time I’m “done”, I’d like to have at least 180 pins – one for each school day

 Here’s our routine:

 1. I choose pins that match our Reading Skill and/or Reading Strategy for the entire week.